ts4z/barge-rulebook/src/stud.md

 ### Dealing Procedure

-Starting with the player in seat one, each player is dealt two cards face down then one card up, followed by a round of betting at the small bet limit.
+Starting with the player in seat one, each player is dealt two cards face down then one card up, followed by a round of betting at the small bet limit, starting with the player with the bring-in.

 A second up card is dealt to all active players.
 This is followed by a round of betting at the small bet limit.
-If a player shows an open pair a bet or raise may optionally be a big bet.
-In this case a small bet can be met by a big bet raise.
+If a player shows an open pair a bet or raise may optionally be a big bet.[^1] In this case a small bet can be met by a big bet raise.
 A big bet may never be met with a small bet raise.
 Action starts with the highest hand showing.